HughP/dnj-corpus/README.md

 * **Graphemes** are typographical units.
 Often in a writing system these units carry meaning.
 * **Multigraph** ([from SIL's NRSI](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=glossary#multig)) a combination of two or more written symbols or orthographic characters (e.g. letters) that are used together within an orthography to represent a single sound.
 (Combinations consisting of two characters are also known as **digraphs**.).
 * A **linguistic description** would include phonetic or phonological details for the characters used in the encoding of the text.
-* A list of **phonemes** is a list of unique and distinctive sound units in a language.
+* A list of **phonemes** is a list of unique and contrastive sound units in a language.
 Many times an alphabet is based on a list of phonemes.
 But to the extent that two typographical characters are used together in a pattern (digraph) to indicate when co-occurring that they represent a phoneme then an alphabet might have fewer **letters**/components than a list of phonemes in the same language.
 * A **writing system description** includes things like _casing correspondences_, _usage rules for casing_, _punctuation characters_, _usage rules for punctuation marks_, _letters_, _numbers_, and _characters used in Internet use_, with their Unicode code points used in technical encodings.
 A writing system description, more than just an orthography is needed to fully support a language on digital tools.
 It is necessary for creating a **Locale** description and is useful for creating a custom Keyboard layout, and other _Natural Language Processing Tools_. <!-- not yet defined are  "graphemes", "diacritic — a written symbol which is structurally dependent upon another symbol; that is, a symbol that does not occur independently, but always occurs with and is visually positioned in relation to another character, usually above or below.
 Diacritics are also sometimes referred to as accents.
 For example, acute, grave, circumflex, etc. from SIL http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=glossary", "digram", "encoding", "dipthong", "Functional Unit" -->
 *  The following characters are used to provide special meaning to text outside of tables:
   * Content within square brackets denotes either phonetic representations or ISO639-3 codes  `[]`.
    *  Content within forward slashes denotes phonemic representations `//`.
-   * Content within angle brackets orthographic or graphemic representations `〈〉`.
+   * Content within angle brackets denotes orthographic or graphemic representations `〈〉`.
-   * Content within double-slashes or pipes morphophonemic representations `// //` or `| |`.
+   * Content within double-slashes or pipes denotes morphophonemic representations `// //` or `| |`.
-   * In prose sections, Unicode characters will appear in the following order upon first mention: 〈‽〉 U+203D 'INTERROBANG' a more natural prose style using one or more of the three referents will be used for following mentions.
+   * In prose sections, Unicode characters will appear in the following order upon first mention: 〈‽〉 U+203D 'INTERROBANG'.
+A more natural prose style will be used for subsequent mentions,, using any one of these three parts.

 ##### Casing rules
 ###### Based on rules presented in 1994.
 No specific casing rules are discussed.

 ###### Based on the corpus
-Based on data within the corpus, casing rules appear to follow general French casing norms, with two noted exceptions.
+Based on data within the corpus as originally delivered, casing rules appear to follow general French casing norms, with two noted exceptions.

-1. Tone marks preceding the [a-zA-Z] portion of the word do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.
+1. Tone marks preceding the non-tone mark portion of the word do not get capitalized, but the characters following the tone marks [a-zA-Z] do get capitalized.
 Yet tone marks are considered part of the word and should not have word breaks between them and the words they belong with.
 2. The first word of a sentence is capitalized.
 3. Proper nouns are capitalized.
 4. Unlike French where, when an article is the first word of a sentence both the first word and the second word are capitalized, in Eastern Dan only the first word is capitalized.